soralis0912/magisk-module-vili-jp-felica/README.md

 #### NOTICE

-do not add  any Felica apps into Deny List
+* Do not add  any Felica apps into Deny List

+* in global rom can't use felica and more somthing

+* This Module is support only NqNFC based rom only